glFusion/forms/README.md

 to record a value.
 Some field types (radio buttons, checkboxes, dropdowns) are better suited to AJAX submission than others such as text fields, but all should work.

-When using AJAX fields none of the usual form-action selections are available.
+When using AJAX forms none of the usual form-action selections are available.

 ## Autotags
 The Forms plugin supports sevaral autotags